-The Company's management, with the participation of the Chief Executive Officer and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of January 29, 2022.
+The Company's management, with the participation of the Chief Executive Officer and Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting as of January 28, 2023.
 Management's assessment was based on criteria described in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management concluded that the Company's internal control over financial reporting was effective as of January 29, 2022.
+Based on this assessment, management concluded that the Company's internal control over financial reporting was effective as of January 28, 2023.

-The effectiveness of the Company's internal control over financial reporting as of January 29, 2022 has been audited by Moss Adams LLP, the Company's independent registered public accounting firm, as stated in their report, which is included below.
+The effectiveness of the Company's internal control over financial reporting as of January 28, 2023 has been audited by Moss Adams LLP, the Company's independent registered public accounting firm, as stated in their report, appearing herein under the heading "Report of Independent Registered Public Accounting Firm."